Football: Ighalo puts title ahead of golden boot after silencing critics

 CAIRO: Odion Ighalo insisted on Tuesday (Jul 9) that team success is far more important than personal accolades with his goals the driving Nigeria's run to the quarter-finals in Egypt.

-The China-based forward finished as the leading scorer in qualifying for this year's Africa Cup of Nations, and Ighalo is level alongside Senegal star Sadio Mane at the top of the charts with three goals so far at the finals.
+The China-based forward finished as the leading scorer in qualifying for this year's Africa Cup of Nations, and Ighalo is level alongside Senegal star Sadio Mane and Algeria's Adam Ounas at the top of the charts with three goals so far at the finals.

-Ighalo came in for sharp criticism after the Super Eagles were knocked out in the group stage at last year's World Cup, but coach Gernot Rohr was full of praise for the way he has responded.
+Ighalo came in for sharp criticism - and even death threats - after the Super Eagles were knocked out in the group stage at last year's World Cup.
+Only the encouragement of coach Gernot Rohr prevented him from quitting.

 "After the World Cup Ighalo was criticised much more than normal," Rohr recounted.
 "We spoke together and I saw that he's very strong mentally.